bodrick/awesome/TOPICS.md

 *   [AlphaNecron/TitlebarZ](https://github.com/AlphaNecron/TitlebarZ) - A simple titlebar customizer for Windows 10.
 *   [TranslucentTB/TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) - A lightweight utility that makes the Windows taskbar translucent/transparent.
+*   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - The Core of Droptop required to be installed before any other update or upgrade (eg. required to be installed prior to the Supporter Version or an update file) -- This repository contains the current stable public release(s) of Droptop.
 *   [krlvm/BeautySearch](https://github.com/krlvm/BeautySearch) - Windows 10+ Search Window appearance tweaker
 *   [jacklul/pihole-updatelists](https://github.com/jacklul/pihole-updatelists) - Update Pi-hole's lists from remote sources easily
 *   [anudeepND/whitelist](https://github.com/anudeepND/whitelist) - A simple tool to add commonly white listed domains to your Pi-Hole setup.